bbux-dev/datacraft/docs/source/usage.rst

 Templating Specs
 ----------------

-There may be parts of a spec that you want to be variable.
-You can use the jinja2 templating format to template the parts of the spec that should be variable.
-For example:
+Instead of hard coding values or configuration parameters in your spec, you have the option to dynamically adjust them using command line arguments with the jinja2 templating format.
+For instance:

 .. code-block:: text